Back to Alabama

 Who It Names or Affects

-• The Monroe County Revenue Commissioner who must process applications for this tax exemption.
+• The Monroe County Revenue Commissioner, who must receive written claims for this benefit between October 1 and December 31.

 Terms To Know